Eadgyth/Programming-Editor/README.md

 # Java-Programming-Editor / Eadgyth
 A text editor written in Java.
-The goal is an editor suited to write rather simple applications, may be for home requirements, and to provide a simple but flexible setting up of projects.
+The goal is a coding editor suited to write rather simple applications, may be for home requirements, and to provide a simple but flexible setting up of projects.
 Coding language is Java (Perl and HTML included but less elaborated).
 <p>